|**These are clickable page links**|

-it's a 25A charger, then that's what it puts into the battery, continuously, until the battery doesn't want to take any more......This is real here is how it works...
+it's a 25A charger, then that's what it puts into the battery, continuously, until the battery doesn't want/need to take any more......This is real here is how it works...

-Please note both the CTEK and the Xantrex TrueCharge chargers are very good and reliable chargers, though both have different case types, the CTEK units are more robust for tossing around in the dirt and don't mind a bit of sand and rain etc, the Xantrex units are better suited for permanent mounting away from dust and moisture.
+Please note both the ePOWER chargers by Enerdrive, and the CTEK brand are very good and reliable chargers, though both have different case types, the CTEK units are a bit more robust for tossing around in the dirt and don't mind a bit of sand and rain etc, while the ePOWER units are better suited for permanent mounting away from excessive dust and moisture.